Female Rock Co. inmate, 25, dies after attempting suicide

-WENTWORTH — A woman who attempted to hang herself in her Rockingham County Detention Facility cell early Friday died from her injuries on Saturday at a Triad area hospital, according to authorities.
+WENTWORTH — As the state grapples with high numbers of inmate suicides, a woman who attempted to hang herself in her Rockingham County Detention Facility cell early Friday died from her injuries on Saturday at a Triad area hospital, according to authorities.
+The death marked the first suicide at the jail in more than a decade.

-Ashley Marie Eggleston, 25, of Bassett, Va., had been jailed for charges of possession of methamphetamine and possession of drug paraphernalia, said Lt.
+Ashley Marie Eggleston, 25, of Bassett, Va., had been jailed since Feb.
+2 on charges of possession of methamphetamine and possession of drug paraphernalia, said Lt.
 Kevin Suthard, public information officer for the Rockingham County Sherriff's Office, via email.

 Eggleston, who was housed alone in her cell, was discovered at around 9:30 a.m.
 Friday by detention officers during a routine cell check, Suthard said in the email.
 Detention officers rendered first aid and Eggleston was subsequently transported to an area hospital, Suthard said.